G.I. Joe: The Movie

-Created at the height of the G.I.
-Joe craze in the 1980s, G.I.
-Joe: The Movie was intended as a theatrical release to be closely followed by The Transformers: The Movie.
-However, the G.I.
-Joe film encountered unexpected production delays which allowed the Transformers feature to be released first.
-Due to the poor box office performances of The Transformers: The Movie and My Little Pony: The Movie, G.I.
-Joe: The Movie was instead released direct-to-video as well as aired on television in syndication, first in feature-length format and later split into a five-part miniseries format as part of the series' syndication package.

 Plot

 While Cobra Commander and Serpentor blame each other's stewardship of Cobra as the root cause of the organization's failures, Pythona, a woman from the secret civilization Cobra-La, infiltrates the Terror Drome.
 While there, she reveals to Serpentor that Cobra-La was responsible for inspiring Doctor Mindbender to create him through dream manipulation.
 At her urging, Serpentor plans to capture G.I.
 Joe's latest weapon, the Broadcast Energy Transmitter (BET).

 Cobra assaults the Joes as they test the BET in the Himalayas.
 The Joes use the BET to activate their automated weapons systems.
 Serpentor is captured and Cobra Commander orders a retreat.
-Cobra Commander leads his troops into Cobra-La.
+Cobra Commander leads his troops into Cobra-La, the hidden underground city that serves as their headquarters.

-As the Joes celebrate their victory, a new group of rookie Joes are brought onto the team, including the allegedly clumsy kunoichi Jinx, military police officer Law and his dog Order, former basketball player Big Lob, EOD specialist Tunnel Rat, undercover officer Chuckles, and Duke's reckless half-brother, Lt.
+As the Joes celebrate their victory, a new group of rookie Joes are brought onto the team.
+The newcomers include the allegedly clumsy female ninja Jinx; military police officer Law (and his dog Order); former basketball player Big Lob; EOD specialist Tunnel Rat; undercover officer Chuckles; and Duke's reckless half-brother, Lt.
 Falcon, a Green Beret.

-In Cobra-La, the Joe forces are ambushed and detained within the Lovecraftian living environment.
+In Cobra-La, seven of the Joes are ambushed and detained within the Lovecraftian living environment.
 The Cobra soldiers are met by the civilization's leader Golobulus, who has Pythona and his other henchman, Nemesis Enforcer, arrest Cobra Commander.
-While there, Cobra learns about their history: 40,000 years ago, Cobra-La was an ancient civilization that ruled Earth.
+While there, Cobra learns about their history: 40,000 years ago, Cobra-La was a prehistoric civilization that ruled Earth.
 However, the Ice Age, the evolution of humans and their development of scientific technology resulted in Cobra-La's survivors being forced into caverns within the Himalayas.
 Cobra-La rebuilt their society in secret as centuries passed.
 Golobulus vowed to destroy humanity so that his people could reclaim the earth.
 He eventually discovered a nobleman who was working on biological weapons.
 The nobleman later became Cobra Commander, charged with conquering the world for Cobra-La.
 However, Cobra Commander's repeated failures caused Golobulus to use a Psychic Motivator on Doctor Mindbender to create Serpentor.